Kyriosity/read-write/README+/pencraft/README+/essays/README+bool/take_zero-index.md

 # Zero index as false design decision &thinsp;&mdash;&thinsp; a&nbsp;Take

-Puzzle: What's common for the UK and Germany with C++ and Java that differs to Chile and Basic?
+Puzzle: What's common for the UK and Germany with C++ and Java
+Hing: differs from Chile and Basic?
 Answer: base index, 0 vs. 1